fechan/fechan.github.io/minisign/verbs.md

   * ex: <span class="small-caps">[MAKE](/minisign/dictionary#make)</span>

 ## Aspect
-By default, verbs are either imperfective or perfective depending on whether or not they have a duration.
+By default, MiniSign verbs are either imperfective or perfective depending on whether or not they have a duration.
 Durative verbs that occur over a period of time like RUN are imperfective by default, and punctual verbs like SNEEZE that happen instantaneously are perfective by default.

 ### Imperfective (<span class="small-caps">IPFV</span>)
 The imperfective aspect (<span class="small-caps">IPFV</span>) is marked with the auxiliary verb <span class="small-caps">[DO](/minisign/dictionary#do)</span> after the main verb.